BAGoldstein2003/Recipe.AI/README.md

 ### Run the Frontend:
 1. Install Node.js @ https://nodejs.org/en/download/

-2. In another terminal navigate into the 'frontend' directory using the following command in the terminal:
+2. In another terminal navigate into the 'frontend' directory using the following command:
 ```cd frontend```